sloopstash/kickstart-terraform/README.md

 # Kickstart Terraform
-The ultimate aim of this Terraform starter-kit Git repository is to help you provision and manage resources on cloud that is required to deploy and run the sample CRM app and Redis database server.
-You need user manual to operate the starter-kit.
-Contact us to get the user manual and start learning Terraform today.
+The ultimate aim of this Terraform starter-kit is to help you automate infrastructure provisioning on AWS cloud using Terraform configuration for running a sample CRM app service and Redis database service.